Franco Fornari: Fornari and Polemology

 Franco Fornari dealt specifically with the psychoanalytic aspects of war.
 According to him, war is an elaboration of the paranoid or projective mourning [Fornari: 1975].
 The state plays an unconscious maternal-type role for its citizens.
-War and violence originate and develop by the need for love, by the desire to preserve and defend the sacred object to which humans are emotionally attached, especially the mother-figure and the merging with her.
+War and violence originate and develop from the need for love, by the desire to preserve and defend the sacred object to which humans are emotionally attached, especially the mother-figure and the merging with her.
 For adults, nations are sacred objects that generate war.
 Sacrifice is the essence of war: it translates into the willingness of humans to die for their country by offering their bodies to it.
-Fornari called war "the spectacular development of a general human situation in which death takes on an absolute value" in the certainty that ideas for which we die are true and this is why "death becomes a demonstrative process."
+Fornari called war "the spectacular development of a general human situation in which death takes on an absolute value" in the certainty that ideas for which we die are true, and this is why "death becomes a demonstrative process."